How to boost your profits by creating irresistible offers

 - “This promotion is linked to a certain event” (e.g., Christmas, summer, back to school, or Black Friday).

 In all cases, give indisputable proof.
-If the product was previously sold at a higher price, give details (when, where, how much)—and justify why that price was reasonable.
+For example, if the product was previously sold at a higher price, give details (when, where, how much)—and justify why that price was reasonable.
 If it’s cheaper or better than competitors’ products, give details, maybe with a comparison chart.

 Add payment options that buyers want

-Different customers tend to have different preferred methods of ordering and paying.
-It’s often best to offer the ones they are most comfortable with:
+Customers tend to have preferred methods of ordering and paying.
+Therefore, it’s often best to offer the payment methods they are most comfortable with.
+Popular options include…

 - Credit card or debit card

-- PayPal, Google Checkout, Amazon Pay or Apple Pay (some iOS users are much more likely to purchase if Apple Pay is supported)
+- PayPal, Google Pay, Amazon Pay, or Apple Pay (some iOS users are much more likely to purchase if Apple Pay is supported)

 - Direct debit or standing order